connectwithprakash/dsa-coding/one_last_mile/coding_problems/arrays_and_hashing/longest_consecutive_sequence.md

 ## Key Insight
 The brilliant part is recognizing that I should only start counting from sequence beginnings.
 This prevents counting the same sequence multiple times and ensures each number is processed at most twice, giving us true O(n) performance!

-Your solution demonstrates excellent understanding of hash set optimization and sequence detection patterns! 🎯